 Smart and Intuitive Control

 Many advanced invisible induction systems come with sleek, integrated touch controls or can even be operated via a smartphone app.
-Some models feature subtle LED indicators or audible beeps to help you locate cooking zones, blending modern convenience with cutting-edge technology.
+Some models feature subtle LED indicators or audible beeps to help you locate cooking zones, blending modern convenience with modern technology.

 The Practical Side: What to Consider Before You Dive In